VARNEY THE VAMPIRE

 Varney first appeared in weekly 'penny dreadful' instalments which were gathered into a complete volume in 1847, the year Bram Stoker was born.
 At over 800 pages it is long and, as even enthusiasts admit, rambling to the point of often completely losing the thread of its own plot.
 Personally I gave up after a hundred or so pages, but the opening is great and in many other places it is still gripping, melodramatic stuff.
 For a decade or two it was enormously popular and extracts have appeared in vampire anthologies ever since.
 Almost certainly it inspired Bram Stoker to write something along the same lines, only better.

 Originals of Varney have mostly long fallen apart because of their cheap paper, but I believe Dover in the States did a reprint some years ago.
-Also, thanks to the magic of the internet, anyone can now read a lovingly resurrected edition published in electronic weekly instalments by the Science Fiction Round Table in the mid 90s.
-To check it out, click HERE to have a look.
-It will open in a new window that you can just close to return here.
+Also, thanks to the magic of the internet, anyone can now read a lovingly resurrected edition published by the Gutenberg free online library.
+Click HERE to have a look.
+It will open in a new window that you can just close to return to this page.